bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 It’s also worth mentioning that freeCodeCamp’s tutorials are integrated with YouTube, so you’ll find most, if not all, of their online classes there too.
 Needless to say, there’s an endless supply of resources here for you to learn JavaScript your own way.

-## Learn JavaScript the fast way
+## #4 Learn JavaScript the fast way

-In today’s world, we are faced with the endless pursuit of making things faster, and more efficient, and picking up a new skill is no different.
+In today’s world we are faced with an endless pursuit to make things faster and more efficient, and picking up a new skill is no different.

 Whether you don’t have much time on your hands, are constantly dividing your attention between too many things, or just like to learn quickly, project-based learning is one of the fastest ways to learn JavaScript.

 The first way is to start by [finding a project](/javascript/javascript-projects-for-beginners) you’re interested in and are determined to complete.
 Not only does this give you practical experience, but it leaves you with a fully functioning app or program that benefits you!

 Another way is by joining an open-source JavaScript project.
 These are free projects and frameworks already created that you can edit and work with yourself.
-You’ll find a lot of these on GitHub, and they offer free and risk-free opportunities to work with the language.
+You’ll find a lot of these on GitHub, and they offer risk-free opportunities to work with the language.

-However, if you want a project-based learning method, but don’t feel comfortable enough to jump into creating your first program, Boot.dev does employ a series of mini-projects throughout their courses, so you get the efficiency of project-based learning, but in a more secure environment
+However, if you want a project-based learning method, but don’t feel comfortable enough to jump into creating your first program, Boot.dev does employ a series of mini-projects throughout their courses, so you get the efficiency of project-based learning, but in a more secure environment.

 {{< cta2 >}}

-## The fun way
+## #5 The fun way

 If you’re like me, after a day of work the last thing I want to do is come home, listen to lectures, and force my brain to retain crucial information as it turns to mush from the long day.
 Instead, I’d much rather zone out to a movie, or better yet, play some mindless games.